microsounds/kagami/readme.md

 # Requirements
 * POSIX sh
-* GNU coreutils
-* [dc (desk calculator)](https://en.wikipedia.org/wiki/dc_(computer_program)) — Required for date conversion routines
+* GNU coreutils — date conversion routines
-* [cmark-gfm](https://github.com/github/cmark-gfm) — Markdown to HTML converter
+* [cmark](https://github.com/commonmark/cmark) — CommonMark Markdown to HTML converter
-	* Most distros package this.
+* [cmark-gfm](https://github.com/github/cmark-gfm) *(optional)* — cmark with GitHub Extensions
+	* **kagami** will fall back to standard cmark if not installed.

 # Background
-**kagami** (かがみ) is weeb for *mirror* (鏡).
+>**kagami** (かがみ) is weeb for *mirror* (鏡)

-I wrote this to suit my needs, this was previously implemented as a tangled mess written in GNU m4 and make.
+I wrote this to suit my needs, it replaced a hot mess written in GNU m4 and make that did mostly the same thing, just not as well, adding dynamic content in m4 requires you to reinvent half of what your shell already gives you for free.
-Attempts to extend functionality, generate dynamic content at runtime promoted a rewrite.

 ### Turing Tarpit
 **kagami** only controls the creation of webpages and dynamic content within